unocss/unocss/README.md

 ###### Disclamier

-> 🧪 This package is trying to explore the possibilities of what an atomic CSS framework can be. **Not production ready**, yet.
+> 🧪 This package is trying to explore the possibilities of what an atomic CSS framework can be. **Not production-ready**, yet.
 Breaking changes and overhaul redesigns happen frequently.

 ## Installation